pagopa/io-react-native-wallet/README.md

 ## Dependencies

-- [@pagopa/io-react-native-jwt](https://github.com/pagopa/io-react-native-jwt) is used to manage JWT tokens;
+- [@pagopa/io-react-native-jwt](https://github.com/pagopa/io-react-native-jwt) is used to manage JWT tokens.
-- [@pagopa/react-native-cie](https://github.com/pagopa/io-cie-sdk) is used to manage CIE authentication;
-- [react-native-webview](https://github.com/react-native-webview/react-native-webview) is used to manage the webview for the CIE authentication flow.

 ## Installation